sourcegraph/handbook/content/engineering/observability/monitoring_architecture.md

 ## Sourcegraph Cloud

-This section describes how our monitoring stack is used in Sourcegraph Cloud and what customizations we have made.
+[Sourcegraph Cloud](../deployments/instances.md#sourcegraph-com) offers all the monitoring capabilities of a [standard Sourcegraph deployment](#standard-sourcgraph-deployments), as well as the following customizations and specific usages.

 ### Alerts